alphagov/transition-config/README.md

 #### Valid Lines

+Add a valid lines test script:

+    source tools/generate_tests.sh
+    generate_valid_lines_test $Name_of_site

+$Name_of_site here should be with an initial capital, e.g. Directgov.

-Add a valid lines test script: tests/logic/sources/WEBSITE_valid_lines.t, using one of the others as a template.
-This will be automated but is currently a manual step.
-It is required because jenkins.sh tests all the mappings before attempting to build.
+This is required because jenkins.sh tests all the mappings before attempting to build.

 #### Subset test